70 Powerful Swami Vivekananda Quotes for Daily Inspiration, Strength & Success

 Takeaway: Courage often requires sacrifice.

-Takeaway: Persistence over long periods creates greatness.
+Takeaway: Persistence over time creates greatness.

 Keep this collection handy — revisit a quote each morning to fuel clarity, courage, and steady progress.